History in Darkness: Seven Fragments on Siegfried Kracauer’s The Salaried Masses

 What just was will probably soon be forgotten.
 Only an empty, awful memory hangs in the air.
 Who was defended?
 Foul, wretched profiteers.
 What was young had to fall, was forced to die for ends so alien and inimical to spirit, but the despicable ones were saved, and now they sit in their comfortable drawing rooms.
 Not one of them was lost, but those who waved other flags, so much bloom, so much dream, so much hope for the spirit, are dead.

-Ernst Bloch’s not, composed at the end of the First World War alludes to a story about the recovery of global capitalism from the long crisis at the end of the nineteenth century.
-The enormous production of ever more highly technized, ever more efficacious machines for unimagined mass slaughter.
-Benjamin would write fifteen years later that,
+Ernst Bloch’s note, composed at the end of the First World War alludes to a story about the recovery of global capitalism from the long crisis at the end of the nineteenth century: the enormous production of ever more highly technized, ever more efficacious machines for unimagined mass slaughter.
+Walter Benjamin would write similarly fifteen years later that,

 A generation that had gone to school in horse-drawn streetcars now stood in the open air, amid a landscape in which nothing was the same except the clouds, and at its centre, in a forcefield of destructive torrents and explosions, a tiny fragile human body.
 With this tremendous development of technology, a completely new poverty has descended on mankind.

-But this is only half of the story of that recovery.
-The other half, one of equally technized death, is that of the development of mass production, from Frederick Winslow Taylor’s 1911 book The Principles of Scientific Management, to the Ford plants with their conveyor belts.
+But this is only half of the story of an economic recovery from the long crisis at the end of the nineteenth century.
+The other half, one of equally technized death, is that of the development of mass production.
+That story began with the publication of Frederick Winslow Taylor’s book The Principles of Scientific Management in 1911, and found its actualisation in the new productive mechanisms of the Ford car plants with their conveyor belts.
 As Ford wrote,

 The principles of assembly are these: